civican/legisinfo/44-1/bills/C-9/bill_text.md

 ### Section 84

-As far as possible, the Council shall name persons who reflect the diversity of the Canadian population to the roster of judges and to the roster of lay persons.
+The Council shall name persons who reflect the diversity of the Canadian population to the roster of judges and to the roster of lay persons.

 ### Section 85